Mar 10

 Meanwhile, Berkshire Hathaway, which holds a $446 million loan extended to Lee to purchase its papers in 2020, has temporarily waived interest payments on the debt.

-Survival for The News and other papers depends on growing a digital subscriber base, which stood at about 42,000 last year.
+In a subsequent filing last fall with the United States Post Service, The News reported online subscriptions of about 42,000.
 That’s half of the 83,000 subscribers that then-Editor Mike Connelly estimated in 2018 was needed to cover the cost of operating the newsroom.